 With the most vulnerable patient in mind (the premature infant or critically ill neonate), we are committed to translating scientific evidence into practical guidelines and establishing new therapies and treatment standards for the ultimate goal of improving the lives of our patients.

-Global Neonatal Medicine
+- Global Neonatal Medicine (ALIGN)

-Investigators: Maneesh Batra MD MPH, Sara Berkelhamer MD, Cyril Engmann MD, Anna Hedstrom MD, Krystle Perez MD MPH, Rachel Umoren MBBCh, MS, Gregory Valentine, MD MEd
+Maneesh Batra MD MPH, Sara Berkelhamer MD, Cyril Engmann MD, Anna Hedstrom MD, Krystle Perez MD MPH, Rachel Umoren MBBCh, MS, Gregory Valentine, MD MEd

 We have a focus on improving neonatal outcomes globally.
 The majority of small and sick newborns are born in resource‐limited settings where there are significant barriers to optimizing neonatal care.
 Additionally, a significant proportion of newborns in these settings are at risk for not meeting their developmental potential.
 Our members have a focus on overcoming these barriers through various means: advocacy and policy changes at local, national, and international levels; development of low‐cost, innovative solutions to resource‐constraints; mentorship for trainees seeking global health educational opportunities; and research into the impact of health disparities and how resource‐allocation impacts both maternal and neonatal outcomes.
 In 2020, our group developed ALIGN (Advancing Learning and Innovation in Global Neonatology) to enhance collaboration among members both within and outside of our division.
 The goal is to facilitate and promote projects that focus on improving neonatal outcomes and health disparities both locally and worldwide.